 Tai An was built in the Oyamazaki area of Kyoto near Uji, where the best tea leaves are grown.
 It is considered as a national treasure.
 It was built during the Momoyama Period (1582).
 It is said that the teahouse was built to help Toyotomi Hideyoshi’s meeting with the other samurai after the death of Oda Nobunaga.
 It has a great interesting history.
 Tai An tea house in Kyoto is an architectural heritage of nation.
 It is an incredible masterpiece of Japanese Culture, that’s why it is strongly recommended to visit.

 Ichiriki Chaya is located in the east of Kyoto in the Gion district.
-It has the 300 year-old history, and has been a center of the Gion district for centuries.
+It has a 300-year-old history and has been a center of the Gion district for centuries.
 It has been the center of political intrigue for many historic events.
 47 samurai have been at the center of the plotting of the overthrow of the Tokugawa shogunate.

 Shokin-tei is located in the west of Kyoto.
 This tea house is located in the Katsura Rikyu Imperial Villa, which is one of Japan’s most important national treasures.
 Shokin-tei is the most important out of the four tea houses at this imperial villa.
 This tea house is also known because it has a very unique blue and white checker pattern on the sliding door and tokonoma of the first room.